Naghmeh-Akhavan/Cluster-Cell-Migration-Model/README.md

 # Modeling of Collective Cell Migration

 This repository contains the code that describes the position of the border cell cluster during the migration through the *Drosophila Melanogaster* egg chamber.
-The details can be found on the paper *Chemotaxis of Drosophila Border Cells in Modulated by Tissue Geometry Through Dispersion of Chemoattractatns* by Alex George, Naghmeh Akhavan, Bradford E. Peercy, and Michelle Starz-Gaiano.
+The details can be found on the paper *"Chemotaxis of Drosophila Border Cells in Modulated by Tissue Geometry Through Dispersion of Chemoattractatns"* by Alex George, Naghmeh Akhavan, Bradford E. Peercy, and Michelle Starz-Gaiano.
 The code is written in MATLAB R2022a by Naghmeh Akhavan.

 ## Usage